 Building a Support Network

-Strong social connections are invaluable in managing anxiety.
-Engaging with friends, family, or support groups can alleviate feelings of isolation.
-Online forums and local community groups offer additional opportunities to connect with others who understand your experience.
+Strong social connections are invaluable for managing anxiety.
+Spending time with friends, family, or support groups can ease feelings of isolation.
+Online forums and local community groups also offer ways to connect with others who understand your experience.

 FAQs